nih-cfde/use-case-library-build/library/USERSTORY-36.md

 ---
-input: Genomic coordinates, annotations of interest
+input: genomic coordinates and annotations of interest
-output: Genome browser graphic displays
+output:  genome browser graphic displays
-task: Evaluate genomic annotations for variants in region of interest
+task:  evaluate genomic annotations for variants in a region of interest
 tags:
 - browser graphic displays
 - genome